 Chosen by Craig Black, lettering artist and graphic designer

-Champagne and Wax Crayons is the story of illustrator and art director Ben Tallon’s journey from his childhood hobby of drawing to a freelance career working with the world’s most glamorous clients in illustration, graphic design, music, film and television.
+is the story of illustrator and art director Ben Tallon’s journey from his childhood hobby of drawing to a freelance career working with the world’s most glamorous clients in illustration, graphic design, music, film and television.
 This honest, funny and inspiring account of Tallon’s journey was so relatable to me that I actually felt like we had similar childhoods.
 Reading his story gave me the inspiration to go out on my own as an independent designer, lettering artist and typographer.

 09. Branding with Brains